WadoKira/assignment_login_page_flutter/README.md

 Ensure Flutter and Dart are installed.
 Run flutter pub get to install dependencies.
 Connect a device or start an emulator.
-Run flutter run to launch the application.
+Run flutter run to launch the application."# assignment_login_page_flutter"